-- 3. If you specified an HMAC signing algorithm, change the value in the Signing HMAC Shared Secret field if you do not want to use the generated default value. - 4.
-If you specified the RS256 signing algorithm, specify a value in the Signing RSA Certificate Alias field to use for signing the JWT signature. - 5.
-Click Save.
+- 1. Navigate to Deployment > Servers > Server Name > Advanced. - 2.
+Set the org.forgerock.openam.session.stateless.signing.allownone property to true. - 3.
+Save your changes. - 4.
+Navigate to Configure > Global Services > Session > Client-based Sessions. - 5.
+From the Signing Algorithm Type drop-down list, select NONE. - 6.
+Save your changes. - 3.
+If you specified an HMAC signing algorithm, change the value in the Signing HMAC Shared Secret field if you do not want to use the generated default value. - 4.
+If you specified the RS256 signing algorithm, specify a value in the Encryption RSA Certificate Alias field to use for signing the JWT signature. - 5.
+Save your changes.